Don’t want to die an untimely death? Maybe you should learn how to play golf.

 Golf Gets Its Glory During COVID

-The pandemic hasn’t seen many upsides, save for the golf industry.
+The pandemic didn’t have many upsides, save for the golf industry.
 The ability to be outdoors, socially distance but still socialize, and get some exercise made golf the perfect antidote to COVID cabin fever.

 There were all kinds of records broken in golf in 2020, and they weren’t broken by Tiger Woods.